oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

   ![Import HDL Job](images/hdl-job-activity-stream-requestid.png)

-## Take 10: Verify the Data in HCM
+## Task 10: Verify the Data in HCM

 1. Sign in to HCM Cloud with the credentials used for HCM Cloud connection.